chevyboys/chironbot/README.md

     builder: new SlashCommandBuilder().setName('ping').setDescription('Replies with Pong!'),
     enabled: true,
     category: "main",
+    guildId?: "" //Optional, if added, this will only be registered to a specific guild
     permissions: (interaction) => { return true },
     process: (interaction) => {
         interaction.isRepliable() ? interaction.reply("Pong!") : console.error("could not reply");